iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/RdsInstanceV1.md

 `Starttime` - (Optional) Indicates the backup start time that has been set.
 The backup task will be triggered within one hour after the backup start time.
 Valid value: The value cannot be empty.
 It must use the hh:mm:ss format and must be valid.
 The current time is the UTC time.

 `Keepdays` - (Optional) Specifies the number of days to retain the generated backup files.
 Its value range is 0 to 35.
 If this parameter is not specified or set to 0, the automated backup policy is disabled.

-`Enable` - (Optional) Specifies the configured parameters on the HA.
-Valid value: The value is true or false.
-The value true indicates creating HA DB instances.
-The value false indicates creating a single DB instance.

-`Replicationmode` - (Optional) Specifies the replication mode for the standby DB instance.
-The value cannot be empty.
-For MySQL, the value is async or semisync.
-For PostgreSQL, the value is async or sync.

 ## Return Values